nokx5/nokx5/README.md

-- 👋 Hi, I’m @nokx5
+- 👋 Hi, I’m ***Noam Kestin***.
 - 👀 I’m interested in physics, mathematics, biology, chemistry and of course computer science.
+- :pill: I want to join [nixpkgs](https://github.com/nixos/nixpkgs) contributors and use nix as a [reproducible](https://github.com/nokx5/nokxpkgs) workflow to reduce computer consumption. :sunny: :sweat_drops: :deciduous_tree: :snowflake:
+- :pushpin: I have a broad interest and remain curious, giving me opportunities to work on quantum materials and industrial AI.​
-- 🌱 I’m currently learning vibraphone
+- 🌱 I’m currently learning jazz drums and vibraphone.
-- 📫 How to reach me info@nokx.ch
+- 📫 Email me at info@nokx.ch or visit https://www.nokx.ch!

 <!---
 nokx5/nokx5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.